 An Introduction to Science Communication: How, Why, What?
 (GGG) online

-PhD students of the GGG, other PhD students if free seats available
+PhD students of the GGG, other PhD students if free places are available

 - The course will be delivered in English.
 However, German translations can be offered at any time.
 Questions and discussion can be in either language.

-- The second session will build on the first so participants should attend both.
+- The second session will build on the first so researchers should be available for both

 Please, send an e-mail to firstname.lastname@example.org